 Three weeks later the Severnside Tours 'The Rylstone Rambler' ran from Swansea to Rylstone on March 16th.
 25044 & 25060 were used over part of the route, the Toton - Shirebrook - Worksop - Tinsley - Crofton - Wakefield Kirkgate - Healey Mills as the outward leg.
 The return used the Class 25's from Healey Mills to Wakefield Kirkgate - Knottingley - Askern - Doncaster - Rotherham - Sheffield - Derby.
 The remainder of the journey was in the hands of pairs of Class 31/37's, though it is reported (and quite rightly so) that the best performance of the trip involved the Class 25's between Sheffield & Derby, with speeds in excess of 90mph recorded.
 This may have been 25044's last passenger working.

+On April 22nd 25254 & 25044 were light engines at Carlisle station.
+On April 23rd 25044 was stabled at Carlisle station.
 25044 was noted northbound through Preston on April 24th with a five vehicle empty coaching stock train for Carnforth, which included several vintage coaches.
 It was also noted at Carlisle on the same date.
-On April 26th 25044 was noted at Severn Tunnel Junction.
+On April 26th & 28th 25044 was noted at Severn Tunnel Junction.

 25044 was noted at Leicester on a northbound parcels working on May 17th.

-25044 was withdrawn during July and initially stored at Springs Branch depot.
+25044 was withdrawn on July 9th 1985 and initially stored at Carlisle Kingmoor.